kpuka/SIMAH/_resources/01 data-formatting.md

   - formatting
 ---

-This post outlines how your data file should be formatted to allow statisticians to quickly become familiar with your data to effectively facilitate data analyses.
+Review of how data should be formatted to allow statisticians to quickly become familiar with your data to effectively facilitate data analyses.

 <!--more-->